Clinical Science, University of Delaware

 Areas of Expertise

 Lindsay Zajac is a doctoral student in the Clinical Science program at the University of Delaware.
 Her research focuses on how adversity, attachment, and parenting in infancy impact children’s peer relations in middle childhood.
-As a graduate student in the Infant Caregiver Project Laboratory, she is involved with several projects evaluating the effects of the Attachment and Biobehavioral Catch-Up (ABC) intervention, which was designed to help neglecting parents learn to provide nurturance, respond in sensitive ways, and reduce frightening behaviors.
+As a graduate student in the Attachment and Biobehavioral Catch-Up (ABC) Lab, she is involved with several projects evaluating the effects of the Attachment and Biobehavioral Catch-Up (ABC) intervention, which was designed to help neglecting parents learn to provide nurturance, respond in sensitive ways, and reduce frightening behaviors.
 Ms. Zajac currently manages a longitudinal follow-up study evaluating the effects of ABC on middle childhood outcomes, including inhibitory control, emotion regulation, physiological regulation, and peer relations.
 She has clinical experience providing evidence-based treatments to parents and young children and children coping with complex medical conditions.
-Ms. Zajac holds a B.A. in Psychology from Bucknell University and an M.A. from the University of Delaware.
+Ms. Zajac holds a BA in Psychology from Bucknell University and an MA from the University of Delaware.

 The Effects of an Early Parenting Intervention, Attachment in Infancy, and Social Information Processing on Maltreated Youth's Peer Relations in Middle Childhood